Rachael Ray Stuffed Peppers with the One Thing We Never Thought of—but Can't Wait to Try

 Stuffed peppers are one of our favorite healthy dinners to make during the week.
 They're easily customizable, easy to make, elegant to serve and often feature a nice healthy mix of protein, carbs and fat.
 Plus, bell peppers are high in vitamin A, vitamin C, potassium and more.

 Through the years, we've developed fan favorites ranging from Cauliflower Rice-Stuffed Peppers and Philly Cheesesteak Stuffed Peppers to Chicken Parmesan and Quinoa Stuffed Peppers, Air-Fryer Turkey Stuffed Peppers and even Shrimp-and-Grits-Stuffed Peppers.
-But even though we've been there, stuffed that hundreds of times, we were still blown away by one of Rachael Ray's most recent creations.
+But even though we've been there, stuffed that hundreds of times, we were still blown away by how Rachael Ray cooked them up.

 An old ad inspired Ray to stuff peppers with pasta, and for her Bucatini-Stuffed Peppers, she used her husband John's favorite noodle as the key ingredient.
 Bucatini (AKA perciatelli) is a thick, spaghetti-like pasta cut that has a hole running from end to end to create its signature tube shape.